 Latest Docking Bay 7 News:

-This is only for the Hollywood Studios version of Docking Bay 7, the Disneyland one hasn’t changed anything so far
+This change is for the Hollywood Studios and Disneyland version of Docking Bay 7, as the Disneyland version has just changed.

-Also, Disney has just announced that a new menu item has been added in Docking Bay 7 in Disneyland, the Garden Patty Bun ($9.99).
+Also, recently some new vegan menu items have been added in Docking Bay 7 in both parks.
+In Disneyland, the Garden Patty Bun ($9.99).
 This is a meatless patty served on a bao bun, with roasted carrots, house sauce, and an orange.

-The Garden Patty Bun is vegan and adds the park’s growing list of vegan options.
+The Garden Patty Bun and Peka pasta Rings are both vegan and adds the park’s growing list of vegan options.

 Scroll down for more details on the menu.